Pick-technical/Docs/account_registration.md

 ## Introduction

 This document describes how to register an account on Pick.
 If you want to test our APIs please register on https://sandbox.pick.sa/ .
-If you are ready to integrate with our Pick App, you can register on https://api.pick.sa/.
-Please follow the instructions below.
-If you have questions, you can email us at support@pick.sa .
+If you are ready to integrate with our Pick App, you can register on https://api.pick.sa/. <br>
+**Please follow the instructions below.** If you have questions, you can email us at support@pick.sa .

 ## Pick Sandbox Registration